A review of import conditions for apiaceous crop seed for sowing

 Make a submission

-This draft review evaluates the effectiveness of existing risk management measures and proposes new mandatory phytosanitary measures to reduce the risk of identified pests entering Australia.
+The draft review evaluates the effectiveness of existing risk management measures for identified biosecurity risks, and proposes additional mandatory phytosanitary measures to reduce the risk of introduction of the identified quarantine pests, to achieve the appropriate level of protection (ALOP) for Australia.

 If you have difficulty accessing these files, visit web accessibility for assistance.